When Is the Best Time

 The mountain ridge called Holly Ridge is often covered in snow in January and February.
 These are the driest months of the year.

 Taiwan's climate is subtropical, usually with wet and humid summers.
 Snow is common during winter mostly in January and February in high elevation.
-Most precipitation from April to July.
+Most precipitation occurs from April to July.
 There is less rain from August to November and the driest months are December until March.
 Yet, even in the driest season, you can expect rain.
 During summer it's refreshing cool on 2000 meters elevation.
 Guanwu is located in the mid-altitude fog belt; it’s often misty.
 Frequently clouds and fog roll in in the afternoon.

 Best Months to Visit